Skip to content

 VOEGELINVIEW also provides announcements for the Eric Voegelin Society as well as resources for those who wish to learn more about Eric Voegelin.
 A list of Voegelin’s collected works, excerpts from his writings, and audio and video recordings are available on this website.
 It also provides a list of other organizations, relevant websites, and archival links about Eric Voegelin.

-The Eric Voegelin Society © publishes VOEGELINVIEW and has partnerships with Louisiana State University’s Eric Voegelin Institute, the University of Wisconsin’s Center for the Study of Liberal Democracy, and Nicholls State University’s Nicholls Foundation.
+The Eric Voegelin Society © publishes VOEGELINVIEW and has partnerships with Louisiana State University’s Eric Voegelin Institute, the Arizona State University Foundation, and Nicholls State University’s Nicholls Foundation.
 The Eric Voegelin Society is an association of scholars and individuals across academia with an interest in, and direct work on, the life and thought of Eric Voegelin.
 Most members are political scientists, political theorists, and philosophers by training but the society is not exclusive to those trained in the aforementioned disciplines.
 Our members are found in universities and research centers around the world and also in media and journalism.

 HOW TO SUPPORT US

-You can alternatively support the Eric Voegelin Society which is also a 501(c)(3) organization (Tax ID 45-5508836).
+The Eric Voegelin Society is a 501(c)(3) organization (Tax ID 45-5508836).
 The Eric Voegelin Society, which publishes VOEGELINVIEW, can be supported through Nicholls State University by going here: https://nichollsfoundation.org/donate-now/

 Make sure to write “Eric Voegelin Society” in the comments when providing a donation by credit card and “VoegelinView” if you wish your donation to go to the support of the journal.
 Alternatively contact Dr. David Whitney at [email protected] for instructions of how to make a contribution by check.